GoogleChrome/web.dev/src/site/content/en/learn/forms/fields/index.md

 ### Ensure users can fill in different types of data

-There are even more input types you can use for specific use cases.
+There are more input types for specific use cases.

-There is an `<input>` of type `color`, offering users a color picker in supported browsers, and various other types.
+There is an `<input>` of type `color` to provide users with a color picker in supported browsers, and there are various other types as well.
 To ensure users can enter their password, use `<input>` with `type="password"`.
 Every character entered is obscured by an asterisk ("*") or a dot ("•"), to ensure the password can't be read.

 Do you want to include a unique security token in the form data?
 Use `<input>` with `type="hidden"`.